 For dating in Japan, this can be good and bad.

-Firstly, Japanese people are not used to being complimented by their partners so if compliments are your thing, then go for it.
+Firstly, Japanese people are not used to being complimented by their partners, so if compliments are your thing, then go for it.

 Nothing beats “you look nice tonight” when least expected.
 More often than not, a smile will come in return.

-Which leads to our next point – Kukki o Yomu.
+This leads to our next point – Kukki o Yomu.

 ‘Reading The Air’